-Both Data Science and Business Analytics add a lot of value to the companies, and the profit that is driven from that is seen by these big companies as well.
-This calls for hiring proficient developers and experts both for Data Science roles and Business Analytics roles.
+Both Data Science and Business Analytics add a lot of value to the companies, and the profit drawn is reaped by these big companies as well.
+This calls for hiring proficient developers and experts both for Data Science and Business Analytics roles.

 We will take a look at the following concepts on this Data Science vs Business Analytics career path blog: